 Many practitioners start with changes to diet and adding in SIBO friendly probiotics (which you can get for 15% off with the code NINJA15) in an attempt to crowd out the overgrowth, before going in with the heavy hitters (which can really damage the rest of the bacteria in your gut too).

-Now, I’m working so hard to rebuild my microbiome by eating all the probiotic containing foods I can, taking a good probiotic, and making sure my diet consists of a lot of prebiotic fibers (found in veggies like asparagus, broccoli, and brussels sprouts - check out this blog post about the importance of vegetables in your diet).
+Now, I’m working so hard to rebuild my microbiome by eating all the probiotic containing foods I can, taking a good probiotic, and making sure my diet consists of a lot of prebiotic fibers (found in veggies like asparagus, broccoli, and onions).

 From recent stool tests, I know that my microbiome is lacking in beneficial bacteria.

-This not only affects my gut function and allows room for overgrowths of potentially pathogenic bacteria, but can have an affect on my immune system and other areas of my health as well (read this article for more on how your gut bacteria affect your health).
+This not only affects my gut function and allows room for overgrowths of potentially pathogenic bacteria, but can have an affect on my immune system and other areas of my health as well.

 I can’t help but wonder if I had taken a more gentle, gut friendly approach to treating my SIBO, then my gut and microbiome would be in better shape today.